jgosmann/bite-parser/docs/en/main/_sources/getting-started.rst.txt

 you can query ``start_loc`` and ``end_loc`` to find out to what extent in the input the parsed node corresponds.
 The ``end_loc`` is exclusive.

-.. testcode:: getting-started
+.. testcode:: getting-started-0

     print(
         "Extent from", result.parse_tree[0].start_loc,
         "to", result.parse_tree[0].end_loc
     )

-.. testoutput:: getting-started
+.. testoutput:: getting-started-0

     Extent from 0 to 3

 The leaf nodes of the parse tree will have the bytes itself as ``parse_tree`` attribute:

-.. testcode:: getting-started
+.. testcode:: getting-started-0

     print("The leaf:", result.parse_tree[0].parse_tree)
     print(